ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/app-profiling-streamline.md

 }
 ```

+Fill in all the function calls to match the functions you added into `annotate_jni_wrapper.c`.

 The `AnnotateStreamline` class can now be used in your Kotlin code to add annotations to the Streamline timeline view.
-Make sure that `AnnotateStreamline.setup()` is called first, and then you can add annotations like this:
+The first thing is to make sure `AnnotateStreamline.setup()` is called before any other gator functions.
+For the example project, add it into the `onCreate()` function of `MainActivity.kt`.
+Then you can add annotations like this:

 ```kotlin
       AnnotateStreamline.annotateMarkerColorStr(AnnotateStreamline.ANNOTATE_BLUE, "Model Load")
 ```

+In the example app you could add this in the `onCreate()` function of `MainActivity.kt` after the `Module.load()` call to load the `model.pth`.

-This colored marker with a string will add the string and time to Streamline's log view, and look like the below image in Streamline's timeline:
+This 'colored marker with a string' annotation will add the string and time to Streamline's log view, and look like the below image in Streamline's timeline (in the example app ArmNN isn't used, so there are no white ArmNN markers):

 ![Streamline image alt-text#center](streamline_marker.png "Figure 2.
 Streamline timeline markers")